 (d) reviewing the application of the relevant regulatory and implementing technical standards adopted by the Commission, and of the guidelines and recommendations issued by the Authority and proposing amendments where appropriate; and

-(e) establishing sectoral and cross-sectoral training programmes, including with respect to technological innovation, facilitating personnel exchanges and encouraging competent authorities to intensify the use of secondment schemes and other tools;2.
-The Authority may, as appropriate, develop new practical instruments and convergence tools to promote common supervisory approaches and practices.
+(e) establishing sectoral and cross-sectoral training programmes, including with respect to technological innovation, different form of cooperatives and mutuals facilitating personnel exchanges and encouraging competent authorities to intensify the use of secondment schemes and other tools; (909 Berès > applies only to Article 2)

+(e a) putting in place a monitoring system to assess material environmental, social and governance-related risks, taking into account the COP 21 Paris agreement; (490 Pietikainen, 491 Carthy > applies to Art.
+1, 2 & 3)

+2. The Authority may, as appropriate, develop new practical instruments and convergence tools to promote common supervisory approaches and practices.

 For the purpose of building a common supervisory culture, the Authority shall develop and maintain up to date, taking into account, inter alia, changing business practices and business models of financial institutions, a European supervisory handbook on the supervision of financial institutions for the Union as a whole.
 The European supervisory handbook shall set out supervisory best practices for methodologies and processes.
 (59 Balz, Berès)

-For the purpose of establishing a common supervisory culture, the Authority shall develop and maintain an up-to-date Union supervisory handbook on the supervision of financial institutions in the Union, taking into account nature, scale and complexity of risks, business practices, business models and size of financial institutions and markets.
-The Authority shall also develop and maintain an up-to-date Union resolution handbook on the resolution of financial institutions in the Union, taking into account the nature, scale and complexity of risks, business practices, business models and size of financial institutions and markets.
+For the purpose of establishing a common supervisory culture, the Authority shall develop and maintain an up-to-date Union supervisory handbook on the supervision of financial institutions in the Union, taking duly into account nature, scale and complexity of risks, business practices, business models and size of financial institutions and markets.
+The Authority shall also develop and maintain an up-to-date Union resolution handbook on the resolution of financial institutions in the Union, taking duly into account the nature, scale and complexity of risks, business practices, business models and size of financial institutions and markets.
 Both the Union supervisory handbook and the Union resolution handbook shall set out best practices and shall specify high quality methodologies and processes.
-(60 Balz-Berès)
+(60 Balz-Berès, 497 Karas, 916 Ferber, 917 Karas

+The Authority shall take duly into account the supervisory handbook when carrying out its tasks, including assessment of potential breaches of Union law pursuant to Article 17, settling disputes pursuant to Article 19 and laying down laying down and assessing Union-wide supervisory strategic objectives in accordance with Article 29a and carrying out reviews to competent authorities pursuant to Article 30.
+(495 Berès-Fernandez, 496 Giegold)

+The Authority shall, where appropriate, conduct open public consultations regarding the opinions referred to in point (a) of paragraph 1 and tools and instruments referred to in paragraph 2 and analyse the related potential costs and benefits.
+Such consultations and analyses shall be proportionate in relation to the scope, nature and impact of the opinions or tools and instruments.
+The Authority shall, where appropriate, also request opinions or advice from the relevant Stakeholders Group.
+(500 Balz, 501 Hübner, 918 Hübner)

 AMs tabled specifically to Article 29 of the EBA Regulation that fall if COMP is adopted: 58-60 Balz-Berès, 481 Swinburne, 482 Berès, 485 Carthy, 486 Pietikainen, 487 Pietikainen, 488 Carthy, 489 Giegold, 490 Pietikainen, 491 Carthy, 492 Berès, 496 Giegold, 483 Giegold, 484 Hubner, 499 Ferber, 501 Hubner, 500 Balz, 493 Balz, 494 Giegold, 495 Berès-Fernandez, 497 Karas, 498 Klinz-Cornillet, </Members>

 AMs tabled specifically to Article 29 of the EIOPA Regulation that fall if COMP is adopted: 909 Berès, 910 Pietikainen, 911 Carthy, 912 Pietikainen, 913 Carthy, 914 Pietikainen, 915 Carthy, 916 Ferber, 918 Hübner